kapplan/geospatial-ml/README.md

 Geospatial data plays a critical role in a myriad of applications, ranging from urban planning and environmental monitoring to transportation and disaster response.
 With the power of Machine Learning and GeoPandas, the capability of extracting insights, predicting trends, and understanding patterns from geospatial data is amplified.

-This project aims to guide you through the steps and techniques required to harness the potential of geospatial machine learning.

 ## Dependencies